-Splenic haemangiomas, also known as splenic venous malformations, splenic cavernous malformations, or splenic slow flow venous malformations, while being rare lesions, are considered the second commonest focal lesion involving the spleen after simple splenic cysts 5,12 and the most common primary benign neoplasm of the spleen 6.
-They are usually found incidentally and have imaging appearances similar to hepatic haemangiomas.
+Splenic hemangiomas, also known as splenic venous malformations, splenic cavernous malformations, or splenic slow flow venous malformations, while being rare lesions, are considered the second commonest focal lesion involving the spleen after simple splenic cysts 5,12 and the most common primary benign neoplasm of the spleen 6.
+They are usually found incidentally and have imaging appearances similar to hepatic hemangiomas.

 It is important to note that according to newer nomenclature (ISSVA classification of vascular anomalies) these lesions are merely known as slow flow venous malformations.
 Having said that it is probably helpful in reports to include the word 'hemangioma' as this term is ubiquitous in the literature and most familiar to many clinicians.
 The remainder of this article uses the term 'splenic hemangioma' for consistency with the majority of the existing literature.

 Their autopsy prevalence rate is thought to range around 0.1-14% 7-8,13.
-Most haemangiomas tend to be discovered in adults from mid-30s to mid-50s years of age 8.
+Most hemangiomas tend to be discovered in adults from mid-30s to mid-50s years of age 8.

 The vast majority are asymptomatic and are incidentally discovered.
-Occasionally they may be associated with splenomegaly, abdominal pain, dyspnoea, diarrhoea, or constipation [ref needed].
+Occasionally they may be associated with splenomegaly, abdominal pain, dyspnea, diarrhea, or constipation [ref needed].

 Splenic hemangiomas are comprised of non-encapsulated non-neoplastic vascular channels of varying size ranging from capillary to cavernous, containing slow flowing blood.
 These vessels are lined with a single layer endothelium 2,8.

-- splenic haemangiomatosis: the presence of multiple splenic haemangiomas
+- splenic haemangiomatosis: the presence of multiple splenic hemangiomas

 - splenic manifestations of a systemic angiomatosis syndrome such as